TKRoth/ABasic/README.md

 ### RESET
 Reset the Agon computer and restart the MOS.

+### SWAP variable 1,variable 2
+Swap the values of the variables.
+Both variables must be the same type.

 ### QUIT
 Leave the A(gon)Basic developer enviroment and returns to MOS.